vikingeducation/prep_basics/test-yourself-answers.md

 prevent unwanted access and/or modification of files.
 Permissions often are for read, write, execute?

+For security reasons, sometimes you want to limit the permissions that a given user has in regards to a given file.
+Also, if you have a really critical file, it makes sense to require elevated permissions to modify it, so it doesn't get deleted accidentally.

 #### How do you view hidden files in a directory?

 `$ ls -a`